This article is part of a larger series on Hiring.

 How much does a line cook make?

-According to the US Bureau of Labor Statistics, the median pay for cooks is $12.12 per hour, with a median annual income of $25,200.
-Half of individuals employed as cooks in the United States are paid more; half earn less.
-In a competitive market like New York City, Chicago, or Los Angeles, restaurant owners should budget between $20,000 to $30,000 annually for a full time line cook.
+According to the US Bureau of Labor Statistics, the median pay for cooks is $14.00 per hour, with a median annual income of $29,120.
+Half of the individuals employed as cooks in the US are paid more; half earn less.
+In a competitive market like New York City, Chicago, or Los Angeles, restaurant owners should budget between $25,000 to $35,000 annually for a full-time line cook.
 Keep in mind, however, that payroll taxes, insurance, overtime, bonuses, and benefits are not included in that number.

 What training/education does a line cook need?

-A culinary degree is nice to have, but is not necessary to find work as a cook.
-The restaurant kitchen is still a place where a person can learn most everything he or she needs through on-the-job training.
+A culinary degree is nice to have, but it is not necessary to find work as a cook.
+The restaurant kitchen is still a place where a person can learn most of everything that they need through on-the-job training.
 Many chefs, in fact, prefer to train cooks themselves.
 A line cook that already knows the five mother sauces is a great addition to a restaurant team, but a cook who is eager to learn, who learns quickly, and who shows up on time when needed is priceless.

-Line cooks are the power that runs a restaurant kitchen.
-A good line cook will keep your restaurant running efficiently with a positive attitude.
+Line cooks are the power that runs a restaurant kitchen—and a good one will keep your restaurant running efficiently with a positive attitude.
 A well-written line cook job description will include not only the daily tasks the cook will be expected to perform but also showcase the opportunities for growth that your restaurant offers.
-The templates listed above provide a great foundation for creating a line cook job description.
+The templates and tips listed above are great tools to help you hire a strong line cook for your business.